 That question is why I picked up my torch and started on a quest to find the origins of this feast day.
 In truth, an amicable tussle with a friend of mine is what led me on the search to solve this riddle.
 Want to come along?
 [Read more…]

 Put your Bibles down, folks, because Jesus never said that.
 It’s just a thought that popped into my head while I was reviewing the results of the last five years of my retirement account.
 The seed of the thought was probably planted by my reading the gospels as I make my way through the Bible in a year.
 [Read more…]

 How can something good come from something tragic?
 This is a mystery to us all.
 We see the devastation and the loss of life, and we wonder, Why Lord?
 Can anything good come from natural disasters?
 It’s the riddle of our lives as bit players on the stage when we all believe we are the lead role in the play.

-It’s Christmas Eve, and it’s Monday too.
-So you all know what that means?
+Christmas is right around the corner, so you all know what that means?
 Music, of course.
-And as the Christmas season lasts until the Feast of the Epiphany, I can still cue up a few videos in celebration.
+And as the Christmas season lasts until the Feast of the Epiphany, I can cue up a few videos in advance of the celebration, and keep right on going with it well into the New Year.
 [Read more…]